DearCM1/South-Island-Recipes/recipes/brownies.md

 6. Mix in the **milk chocolate** (broken into pieces) until evenly distributed.

-7. Pour mix into a baking tin lined with non-stick baking paper.
+7. Pour mix into a 20x20cm baking tin lined with non-stick baking paper.

 ### **Cooking**

-8. Cook in oven for 35 minutes, not opening the door until the time is up.
+8. Cook in oven for 55 minutes, rotating the tin 180° halfway through to ensure even heat distribution.

 9. After the elapsed time, poke the centre of the brownie with a probe to see if any mix sticks to the probe.
 If so, place back in the oven and retest.